peter/json-cli/README.md

 ## Usage

 The JSON data is typically passed to the `json` command via stdin but can also be passed as a file path via the second argument.
 The first argument to the `json` command is a string with JavaScript code to be evaluated.
-All [lodash](https://lodash.com/docs/4.17.23) functions (i.e. `mapValues`, `sum` etc.) are available as are a number of customer [helper functions](src/helpers.js).
+All [lodash](https://lodash.com/docs/4.17.23) functions (i.e. `pick`, `pickBy`, `mapValues`, `sum` etc.) are available as are a number of customer [helper functions](src/helpers.js).

 ```sh
 # Get the value at a path